BaroneFG/BioClusterQuant/paper.md

 # Summary

 **BioClusterQuant** is an open-source Python tool designed to quantify the spatial clustering of intracellular structures (puncta) from fluorescence microscopy data.
-It functions as a post-processing pipeline that takes centroid coordinates exported from image segmentation software (such as Fiji/ImageJ) and computes spatial metrics—specifically Nearest Neighbor Distance (NND) and its inverse—to assess the degree of clustering at the single-cell level.
+It functions as a post-processing pipeline that takes centroid coordinates exported from image segmentation software (such as Fiji/ImageJ) and computes spatial metrics, specifically Nearest Neighbor Distance (NND) and its inverse, to assess the degree of clustering at the single-cell level.
 The tool features a graphical user interface (GUI) built with `magicgui` [@magicgui], allowing researchers without programming experience to perform reproducible batch analysis on large datasets.

 # Statement of Need